maxnd/mxMarkEdit/README.md

 In the `app` directory of the source code there is an app compiled for Mac with the Silicon chip (M1 or following) ready to be copied in the `Application` directory and run.

-*The app is notarized by Apple* (checked against harmful code), so it can run without any trouble also on recent macOS versions.
+The app is *not* notarized by Apple anymore.
+To run it, see the [Apple instructions](https://support.apple.com/en-us/102445) (section “If you want to open an app that hasn’t been notarized or is from an unidentified developer”).

 To download the app, click on this link: https://github.com/maxnd/mxMarkEdit/raw/main/app/mxMarkEdit.zip.

 To install Pandoc, not necessary to use the app but necessary to export the Markdown files in other formats, click on this link: https://pandoc.org/installing.html.

 To open automatically Markdown files with mxMarkEdit, follow the [Apple Guidelines](https://support.apple.com/en-sa/guide/mac-help/mh35597/mac).

-In the `untested` folder of the source code there’s a version of the app compiled for Mac with Intel chip.
-It’s neither tested nor notarized.

 ## Look of the app